Nexus-Protocol/contracts_scripts/README.md

 ### Basset vault integration tests

-`borrow_more_on_bluna_price_increasing` may fail because of anchor inaccuracy on low localterra timeouts, so that for this test use localterra configuration with default timeouts:
+`npm run bvault-integration-tests -- borrow_more_on_bluna_price_increasing` may fail because of anchor inaccuracy on low localterra timeouts, so that for this test use localterra configuration with default timeouts:

 ```toml
 timeout_propose = "3s"